id774/automaticruby/README.md

 Description
 -----------

-This is a general-purpose automatic processing by the ruby framework that can extend the functionality as pluggable.
-It can collects a variety of information by the plug-ins can be output in any form.
+This is a general-purpose automatic processing ruby framework which can extend the functionality by plug-ins.

 See doc/README file.